geostreams/geodashboard/README.md

 ## Geodashboard

+Geodashboard is built using React to visualize data from Geostreaming API.
+This repository contains the base components library used in different projects that use geostreams.

-This repository uses [Lerna](https://github.com/lerna/lerna) to manage all the links and dependencies between the `gd-core` package and project packages like `gd-gltg`.
+This repository uses [Lerna](https://github.com/lerna/lerna) to manage the different packages.

 It uses `node = 12`, `npm >= 6`, `less` for styling, and `ES6` syntax for all `js` files except for `webpack` configs.

 ### Main files in project root: